LaszloCravensworth/kickstarter-analysis/README.md

 &nbsp;&nbsp;&nbsp;The scope of this project consisted of pulling data from years of successful and unsuccessful kickstarters.
 I ran different filters, looked at data through graphing, and created multiple spreadsheets.
 Everything worked together to create a clear and concise conclusion.

 ### Purpose
 &nbsp;&nbsp;&nbsp;The purpose of this project was to perform analysis on Kickerstarter data to uncover trends.
-We can observe trends based off of launch date and parent category.
+We can observe trends based off of launch date and goals.
 By plotting this data we can see success or failure and use this for future marketing campaigns.

 ---
 ###  Analysis of Outcomes Based on Launch Date